Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 5. APPLY FOR CITIZENSHIP

-This one’s for the people who have a vested interest in becoming citizens of Greece.
+This one is for the people who have a vested interest in becoming citizens of Greece.

-If, for seven years, you actually and physically reside in Greece and are a taxpayer there, you will be eligible to apply for Greek citizenship.
+If you physically reside in Greece and are a taxpayer there, you will be eligible to apply for Greek citizenship after 7 years.

 The Golden Visa program hasn’t been running for long enough for many residents to apply for naturalization this way yet.
 However, from what dealing with similar cases tells us, Greece certainly won’t make it easy to obtain its citizenship for people who don’t have familial or ethnic ties with Greece.